ssuppe/nightscout-mcp/docs/PRD.md

 ## **1. Overview**

 This document outlines the requirements for a Model Context Protocol (MCP) server for Nightscout.
 The server will provide a read-only interface to a user's Nightscout instance, allowing AI agents to access diabetes-related data for analysis and insights.
+The server will listen on `localhost:8080` for HTTP requests.

 **Note:** This document has been updated to reflect the use of the `@modelcontextprotocol/sdk` package.